hemeac/kiwiTechTree/README.md

 ## Stockalike Mining Extension 1.1.6
 Shuffled the tech nodes.
 Added B9 upgrades to mass driver engines.
 If installed, will move the stock ISRU's one tier later in the tech tree.

-## Stockalike Station Parts Expansion Redux 1.3.6
+## Stockalike Station Parts Expansion Redux 1.4.0
 Shuffled the tech nodes.
 Added B9PS Upgrades based on the size of the parts (1.25, 2.5, and 3.75).
 If installed, it will move a couple of the stock parts to align with the 2.5 meter parts in SSPXr.
-Also adds the Visual Observation to stock and KPBS cupolas. **Keeps the current Kerbalism configs intact.**
+Also adds the Visual Observation experiment to stock and KPBS cupolas as well as the 2.5m size observeratory. **Keeps the current Kerbalism configs intact.**

 ## Stockish Project Orion 1.8.1
 Note in this version, some textures are incorrectly specified and the restock whitelist is missing some required textures.
 If this mod has not been updated from 1.8.1, you can find the solutions within its Github issues page filed by hemeac.
 Shuffled the tech nodes.
 Reduced the cost of the atomic pulse units by 80% to make it a more viable form of transportation.
 Cost balancing of container parts as they were incorrectly specified.
 Standard B9 strucutral upgrades.
 Medusa and Orion engine have a mass reduction upgrade (untested if making them lighter is better as the mass may make them less controllable...) **If Kerbalism with FeatureScience is installed, it adds custom HDD modules and Lab group science to the lab; If FeatureRadiation is installed, it will add emitters to Orion and Medusa engines; If FeatureComfort is installed, it adds Radiation shower and TV slots to station components.**